 New Zealand is rich in volcanoes.
 Fortunately, many of them have been dormant for thousands of years now.
 In Auckland alone, you can find at least 50 volcanic cones, the biggest and most intimidating of which is the Rangitoto, that shields the Waitemata Harbour entrance.

 So, what are you waiting for?!
-Grab your suitcase and head to New Zealand now.
+Grab your suitcase and head to facts about new zealand now.
 If you’ve been before, make sure you come again to discover just some of the many interesting things you may have missed during your previous visits.